psycopg/psycopg/docs/api/types.rst

         database as a list of the base type.

-For recursive types, Psycopg offers a few `!TypeInfo` subclasses which can be used to extract more complete information, such as `~psycopg.types.composite.CompositeInfo`, `~psycopg.types.range.RangeInfo`, `~psycopg.types.multirange.MultirangeInfo`.
+In order to get information about dynamic PostgreSQL types, Psycopg offers a few `!TypeInfo` subclasses, whose `!fetch()` method can extract more complete information about the type, such as `~psycopg.types.composite.CompositeInfo`, `~psycopg.types.range.RangeInfo`, `~psycopg.types.multirange.MultirangeInfo`, `~psycopg.types.enum.EnumInfo`.

 `!TypeInfo` objects are collected in `TypesRegistry` instances, which help type information lookup.
 Every `~psycopg.adapt.AdaptersMap` exposes its type map on